 How-to videos explain concepts or processes to customers.
 They work well for eCommerce products and services that aren’t intuitive by bringing consumers up to speed and building trust, but they needn’t only be focused on how products work.

 Webinars are an excellent way to move customers along the sales funnel, whether through a new product launch, demonstration, or guest talk.
-Additionally, if you record them, they can be watched afterwards by more viewers, expanding your business reach.
+Additionally, if you record them, they can be watched afterward by more viewers, expanding your business reach.

 This type of eCommerce video gives you the chance to explain your unique selling proposition and build relationships with your customers.
 Real estate, investing, and B2B businesses with complex products benefit the most from webinars.